vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 ```

 This will be taken by performing three steps:
- 1. First, the required order margin account balance after the trade is calculated
+ 1. The margin to add as calculated here is compared to the margin which would have been placed into the order margin account for this order, `limit price * remaining size * margin factor`.
- 1. Then, the difference between this and the current balance is transferred into the margin account
+ 2. If it is equal, this amount is taken from the order margin account and placed into the margin account
- 1. Finally, any amount remaining from `margin to add` and the amount transferred so far will be taken from the general account
-    - This further amount will be taken to whatever degree it can be, but there will not be an error if the entire amount cannot be taken. i.e. if the trader has less than `margin to add - balance taken from order margin account` left in their general account the entire quantity will be taken and trading will continue.
+ 3. If the order traded at a price which means less margin should be taken then the amount `margin to add` above is taken from the order margin account into the margin account and the excess is returned from the order margin account to the general account

 NB: In implementation, for any volume that trades immediately on entry, the additional margin may be transferred directly from the general account to the margin account.